natenka/pyneng-book-en/docs/source/book/09_functions/3b_func_args_var.rst

 Variable length positional arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The parameter that takes positional variable length arguments is created by adding an asterisk before parameter name.
+Parameter that takes positional variable length arguments is created by adding an asterisk before parameter name.
 Parameter can have any name but by agreement ``*args`` is the most common name.

 Example of a function: